acm-cui/website-cui2023/submit/demos.md

 # Demo submission information

 Demos are interactive contributions aiming to tackle challenges and show progress in the field of Conversational User Interfaces.

-Authors should submit an extended abstract detailing their demo for the review process.
+For the submission and review process, you should write an extended abstract that summarises your demo.
+If accepted, we will invite you to present your work at CUI 2023, with your extended abstract published in the conference proceedings.

 ## Key dates